Advocating for Education

-Zimbabweans value education, and the country has a literacy rate of 87%.
+Zimbabweans value education, and the country once boasted one of the highest literacy rates in Africa.
 Most parents in Zimbabwe aspire for their children to achieve a high school or even university education; however, students must pay for primary and secondary school, even public school, and, in a broken economy, many families struggle to afford the fees.
 As a result, many good students must drop out in high school.
-In fact, less than 50% of girls in the country are enrolled in secondary school.
+In addition, most schools struggle simply to pay teacher salaries, resulting in overcrowding and a lack of resources in many schools.

-The first education goal of Noah’s FARM is to open the doors of opportunity for good students to continue their education and build their future.
-These students have lofty goals and dreams—to help their community and country through medicine, engineering, environmental work, teaching, and preaching.
-You can help by supporting a primary student, a secondary student, or a university student.
-To date, Noah’s FARM supporters have helped over 500 students.
+The first education goal of Noah’s Farm is to open the doors of opportunity for good students to continue their education and build their future.
+These students have lofty goals and dreams—to help their community and country through medicine, engineering, environmental work, teaching, and preaching, but costs of tuition and uniforms can get in the way.
+You can help provide a scholarship to a primary student, a secondary student, or a university student.
+To date, Noah’s Farm supporters have helped over 50 students.